jdeaza/Getting-and-Cleaning-Data/README.md

 v.
 Creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Don't forget: You need download the pakages read.table and reshape2
+Don't forget: You need download the packages read.table and reshape2
 ===================================================================